konsumer/wasm-memshare/README.md

 ideas:

 - I think a union could help with simplifying passing different types
 - protobuf? since it's a plain bytestreeam (no links, etc,) decently fast, and already has a good type & rpc system, it might be pretty nice.
+There is a lot of tooling around reading proto, so I could auto-gen code from the grpc def.